Faith communities including the Anglican Communion have a unique response to issues of modern slavery and human trafficking.

 We’re also working to map available resources to connect victims of trafficking with churches and agencies offering support.

-Churches around the world are coming together once a year in a global day of worship, prayer and action to stop human trafficking.
+Churches around the world come together once a year in a global day of worship, prayer and action to stop human trafficking.
+Freedom Sunday is usually marked on or around 2 December, which is the International Day for the Abolition of Slavery.
+But we encourage churches to raise awareness on any Sunday of the year.

 Join Freedom Sunday to raise awareness of the crime of human trafficking and show compassion for men, women and children who are trafficked and exploited.